fynv/LiveKit/README.md

 target = lk.IPCTarget("LiveKitVCam", width, height, False)
 ```

+### Network streaming

+The "filename" parameter used when creating a Player object or a Recorder object can be a url of one of the protocols supported by ffmpeg.
+(See
+[https://www.ffmpeg.org/ffmpeg-protocols.html](https://www.ffmpeg.org/ffmpeg-protocols.html)).
+Now the Recorder becomes a Sender and the Player becomes a Reciever.
+The 'mp4' parameter of Recorder should be set to 'False', so that flv stream will be used.

 ## License

 This source code is provided to you by Vulcan Eon (北京鲜衣怒马文化传媒有限公司)